mileszs/wicked_pdf/README.md

   file << pdf
 end
 ```
-If you need to display utf encoded characters, add this to your pdf views or layouts:
+If you need to display UTF encoded characters, add this to your pdf views or layouts:
 ```html
 <meta charset="utf-8" />
 ```